xmuyulab/DCTD_Team_Aginome-XMU/README.md

 The pretrained models of coarse-grained and fine-grained are saved in sub-folders ```coarse_models``` and ```fine_models``` respectively.

 **Note:** It takes 10-20 minutes to prepare the environment.
-Downloading pre-trained models take a long time.
+Downloading pretrained models take a long time.
-### Usage on demo
+### Usage
 ```
 python run_DCTD.py